carpentries-incubator/pymarc_basics/_episodes/02-MARC Basics.md

 =245  10$aLarger than life :$bthe story of Eric Baume /$cby Arthur Manning.
 ```

 We've established the <code>=245</code> is telling us the field name.
 We can see a couple of spaces, and then the digits <code>1</code> and <code>0</code>.
 These are the two 'indicators' for the field.
-Sometimes they're empty or blank, some times they're unused (and encountered as the <code>\</code>) character, and sometimes they're set to a value like we can see here.
-We'll look at how to parse this information later.
+Sometimes they're empty or blank, sometimes they're unused (and sometimes encountered as a <code>slash</code>) character.
+Sometimes they're set to a value like we can see here.
+We'll look at how to parse this information in a moment.

 Following the two indicators, we can see some data thats separated by the <code>$</code> character: